octocrew/mccs/README.md

 This is to keep track of changes in the Octocrew Public Minecraft Community Server.

-View CHANGELOG.md to view changes.
+View [CHANGELOG.md](https://github.com/octocrew/mccs/blob/master/CHANGELOG.md) to view a history of all changes.

 Anything with a `#` is a comment that usually indicates the default setting.